sharpie7/pico-pattern/README.md

 The second version is constructed on pad-board with a 3D printed case.

-## Photos of the second versin (with level shifter on daughter board)
+## Photos of the second version (with level shifter on daughter board)

 ![Pico Pattern V2 Case](photos/imgn2.jpg)